If your quest for a job you love with the perfect company has you immobilized, then maybe you should look at your quest differently.

 As you expose yourself to new skills and people, you will absolutely become interested in other things.
 Follow your instincts.
 Your career will move in unpredictable new directions.
 They key to being successful (personally and professionally) is to be able to package your skills and experience in a marketable way.
 In other words, you must be able to provide proof that your qualifications match your next move.

-Changing industries or changing careers requires you connect the dots between what the company needs and what you bring to the table.
+Changing industries or changing careers requires you to connect the dots between what the company needs and what you bring to the table (skills, knowledge, areas of expertise).

 Where’s The Love?